 - Event simulations

-- Practicing time limits
+- Practicing with time limits

 - Training with unfamiliar implements

-Familiarity reduces anxiety.
+Familiarity cuts the anxiety.

 Avoiding Confidence Traps